CLevasseur/ta-lib-rust/README.md

 > * Move to ``C:\ta-lib\c\make\cdr\win32\msvc``
 > * Build the Library ``nmake``

+## Documentation

+The `examples` folder shows how to compute some common indicators using this library.
+The list of the functions provided by the bindings can be obtained by building your project and open the file `target/*/build/ta-lib-wrapper-*/bindings.rs`

 ## Supported Indicators

 All indicators provided by TA-lib are available: